 OPT004: Acute Eye Care 1

-This module aims to provide postgraduate optometrists with the knowledge and skills to provide a high standard of eye care to patients presenting with acute eye conditions in optometric practice.
+This module will equip you with the knowledge to provide a high standard of eye care to patients presenting with acute eye conditions in optometric practice.

 |Credits||10 credits - CET points available|

 |Module tutors||Nik Sheen (Leader)|

 |Tuition fees (2020/21)||£620 - Home students|